 While some lenders actively seek borrowers with less than stellar credit, and therefore happily use reported rent payments, most prefer to use more traditional lending standards.

 Some rental reporting companies actual help customers find credit card offers from companies who do consider rental history.

-If you’re trying to build your credit or improve your score, responsibly using a credit card is a good way to build up payment history on an account that is used in all scoring calculations.
+If you’re trying to improve your credit, responsibly using a credit card is a good way to build up payment history on an account that is used in all scoring calculations.

-Just be sure not to accumulate tons of debt because you’ll inadvertently end up damaging your credit score even more.
+Just be sure not to accumulate tons of debt because you’ll inadvertently end up damaging your credit history even more.